baxtree/subaligner/ISSUE_TEMPLATE.md

 ###Screenshots and logs
 If applicable, add screenshots and/or logs to help explain your problem.
 You can obtain detailed logs by passing in the `--debug` or `-d` flag when running the `subaligner_1pass` or `subaligner_2pass` CLI.

+###Media files
+Sharing your audiovisual files and subtitle files may help with debugging.
+Make sure they don't contain any private or sensitive data before sharing.

 ###Desktop (please complete the following information):
  - Operating System
  - Python Version